FlowFuse/website/src/handbook/customer/hubspot.md

 ##### From MQL to SQL - Qualifying questions

 1. What is your business, and where does FlowFuse fit in?
-1. Why are these Node-RED applications important?
-1. What are you hoping to do with FlowFuse?
+1. What are you building with FlowFuse, what is your concrete use case?
 1. Why now?

 ##### From SQL to Opportunity